dulibrarytech/digitaldu-frontend/README.md

 4. Copy uv_helpers.js (in project folder root) into the "universalviewer/src/" folder, and *rename it to 'helpers.js'*

+5. Install grunt (npm) if it is not installed. 'npm install -g grunt' for global install, 'npm install grunt --save-dev' to install it to the universalviewer app

-5. Run the command "grunt" to build the application
+6. Run the command 'npm run build' (from the universalviewer folder) to build the application

 Instructions to install/configure Universalviewer: https://universalviewer.io/